splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 6. Your new metric set shows under :strong:`Pending MetricSets` section of the table with an :guilabel:`Analyzing` status while the cardinality check to runs.
 You might have to wait a few moments for the check to run.

-.. caution: Your pending MetricSet will expire after one hour.
+.. caution:: Your pending MetricSet will expire after one hour.
 If your MetricSet times out before you enable it, rerun the analysis.

-7. After the cardinality check has run, review the cardinality of your new MetricSet.
-See :ref:`review-troubleshoot-cardinality`.
-To enable the MetricSet, select the check mark under :guilabel:`Actions`.
+7. After the cardinality check has run, review the cardinality of your new MetricSet and enable your new MetricSet.

    * If the cardinality impact of indexing this new MetricSet is acceptable, select the check mark under :guilabel:`Actions` to enable your Troubleshooting MetricSet.
    * If the check times out before you enable the MetricSet, rerun the analysis.